makrai/notes/marechal19-multimod-emo-survey.md

   * an on-board computer that is able to detect confusion, interest or fatigue can increase safety
-  * AutoEmotive (MIT Media Lab) is a prototype equipped with sensors and a camera placed on the steering wheel [5].
-This vehicle measures the level of
+  * AutoEmotive (MIT Media Lab) is a prototype equipped with sensors and a camera placed on the steering wheel [5]
   * When the need arises, he puts a background music, changes the temperature and light in the vehicle interior, or still proposes to follow a less stressful journey

-# 2 existing works in emotion detection and multimodal emotion analysis
+# 2 existing works in emotion detection and multimodal emotion analysis 4

-# 3 the basic modalities and methods used for emotion analysis
+# 3 the basic modalities and methods used for emotion analysis 5

-# 4 projects
+# 4 projects 14

-# 5 summary and directions for future research
+# 5 summary and directions for future research 15

+* requirements on automatic emotion recognition: portability, non-intrusiveness, and low price